Is your crisper currently bursting at the seams? Good! There’s a soup for that!

 - Depending on the saltiness of your beans, tomato sauce, and broth, you'll want to salt the soup based on personal preference.
 That may mean no salt at all, just a pinch, or 1/2 tsp like I used.
 Let your tastebuds be your guide!

-- Serve with slices of crusty baguette spread with your favorite butter or herbed olive oil.
+- Serve with slices of crusty baguette spread with your favorite butter.

 vegansaurus chefs: this one’s for you!